wxwern/tofu-ai/README.md

 $ ./main.py "is today a good day" most definitely
 ```
-Be careful, it sometimes has mood swings, and if exposed to too much negative messages, it may become negative as well!
+Be careful, it sometimes has mood swings, and if exposed to too much negativity, it may become negative as well!

 Useful for just-for-fun chatbots and the like.